 "With visibility from the application to the storage device and everything in between, end users gain a distinct advantage that can be extremely effective in eliminating chaos in today's distributed data center," said Raymond Paquet, vice president, research director, Gartner Group.
 "To truly manage storage in a heterogeneous environment and link that storage to the application, you have to expand the view beyond the array.
 Additionally, by providing horizontal tools with a vertical objective, business groups are aligned behind a common goal which ultimately leads to a stronger bottom line," he said.

 AppIQ also announced CIMIQ, a software development platform and testing toolset intended to accelerate deployment of CIM/WBEM/Bluefin-compliant products.
-CIMIQ is being marketed through the CIMIQ Partner Program
+CIMIQ is being marketed through the CIMIQ Partner Program to independent hardware and software vendors looking to shorten development cycles and reduce the costs associated with developing CIM-compliant products.
+By offering CIMIQ to the marketplace, AppIQ says it is giving other vendors the opportunity to leverage its early development efforts while broadening device support for the AppIQ Solutions Suite.

 "Standards will quickly move from lip service to absolute requirements for end users," said Steve Duplessie, founder and senior analyst, The Enterprise Storage Group.
 "CIMIQ is a great effort by AppIQ to enable the industry to adopt a vendor-neutral CIM adaptation for storage management.
 Through efforts such as this, I can actually see a day where all this stuff works together for the good of all."[AppIQ is] trying to do be the Red Hat of the CIM movement, they know how to code the object models and they have cut through a lot of the red tape that is required to apply the DMTF open source to storage," said John Webster, analyst with Data Mobility Group.
 "The power is incredible, there are so many things that users have always viewed as point solutions that you can start to integrate right now," he added.